Skip to content

 10. Malta – 316 km²

-The capital of Malta is Valletta.
-Around 460,000 people live in Malta, and it is one of the most densely populated countries in the world.
+The capital of Malta is Valletta, and the country has a population of around 460,000 people, making it one of the most densely populated nations globally.

 9. Maldives – 300 km²

-The Maldives has over 1,192 coral reefs, distributed over 90,000 square kilometers, rendering it one of the most dispersed nations in the world.
+With over 1,192 coral reefs spanning over 90,000 square kilometers, the Maldives is one of the most geographically dispersed nations globally.

 8. Saint Kitts and Nevis – 261 km²

-Combined, they occupy most of 261 square kilometers, making Saint Kitts and Nevis the eighth-smallest nation in the world.
+Together, they cover a total area of 261 square kilometers, making Saint Kitts and Nevis the eighth-smallest country globally.

-Its economy depends on tourism, farming, and small-scale manufacturing.
+The economy of this nation relies on tourism, agriculture, and small-scale manufacturing.

 7. Marshall Islands – 181 km²

-The Marshall Islands comprise hundreds of islands and thousands of islets linked through 29 coral reefs.
-There are only 24 populated islands with 68,000 residents.
+The Marshall Islands consist of hundreds of islands and thousands of islets connected by 29 coral reefs.
+Out of these, only 24 islands are inhabited, home to a population of 68,000.

 6. Liechtenstein – 160 km²

-Liechtenstein is the only nation in the world to be entirely situated in the Alps, a German-speaking country.
+Liechtenstein is a German-speaking country and the only nation entirely situated in the Alps.

-Located between Switzerland and Austria, this small country has only 160 square kilometers of land area and 37,132 inhabitants.
+Located between Switzerland and Austria, this small country covers a land area of just 160 square kilometers and has a population of 37,132.

-Liechtenstein is the richest country in the world, according to GDP (nominal) per capita ($166,022).
+Liechtenstein is known as the richest country in the world based on its GDP per capita ($169,260).

-Visitors have to travel through Zurich Airport in Switzerland to reach this Alpine country that is still governed by a prince!
+Accessing the country is challenging as it lacks an airport within its borders.
+Visitors must travel via Zurich Airport in Switzerland to reach this Alpine nation, which is still governed by a prince.

 5. San Marino – 61 km²